Investors want to know how much longer the pain will last.

 “Stocks have tended to anticipate a brighter future before it’s apparent in the data,” Franz says.
 In other words, investors may be better served by staying invested than trying to time the rebound.
 The benefits of capturing a full market recovery can be powerful.
 In all cycles since 1950, bull markets had an average return of 265%, compared to a loss of 33% for bear markets.

 The strongest gains have often occurred immediately after a bottom.
 Therefore, waiting on the sidelines for an economic turnaround is not a recommended strategy.
 “When the market turns it will likely happen quickly, and no one will be giving the all-clear signal,” Franz adds.

 For the past decade investors had little reason to pay much attention to dividends.
 With U.S. tech and consumer companies generating double-digit returns and dominating total market returns, dividends appeared downright boring.

 Today boring is beautiful.
-“With rates rising and the economy slowing, I am finding many opportunities to invest in solid dividend payers,” says Diana Wagner, a Capital Group equity portfolio manager.
+“With rates rising and the economy slowing, I am finding many opportunities to invest in solid dividend payers,” says Diana Wagner, an equity portfolio manager with Washington Mutual Investors Fund℠.
 “And dividends are starting to account for a greater percentage of total returns, as they have historically.”